 Advisors or Supervisors sign a form, which documents the presentation of the lecture with date and title.

-Please forward the signed form to Mrs. Stenschke or Prof. Knippertz, who will enter the Specialization Phase in the Campus Management System.
+Please forward the signed form to the ciurrent dean of studies or Kathi Maurer, who will enter the Specialization Phase in the Campus Management System.

 The module Master’s Thesis